nutanix/Cloud-Foundry-CPI-for-Nutanix-AHV/docs/auto-deployment.md

-# Auto Deployment of Cloud Foundry
+# Deployment of BOSH and Cloud Foundry

 ## Pre-requisites
 1. Create a VM (below example is tested on CentOS) in AHV with minimum config of 8 GB RAM,  2 vCPU / 1 Core, and 40 GB disk.